brhoades/selenium_wrapper/doc/source/sw.utils.rst

     webdriver every time, which can get expensive over the lifetime of a script with a lot of waiting.
 This is only used if `cache` is enabled and is otherwise ignored.
   * **thinkTime** (*child.sleepTime*) -- The time the script waits between polling for an element's existance.
-This is usually the child's sleep time, but for :func:`waitToDisappear` it is twice that.
+This is usually the child's sleep time, but for :py:func:`~sw.utils.waitToDisappear` it is twice that.
   * **die** (*True*) -- Whether or not the function kills the child if this is not found.
-Even if False, in the case of :func:`sleepwait` at least, there will usually be a fatal error anyway, especially if a :py:class:`~selenium.webdriver.remote.webelement.WebElement` is expected to be returned. :func:`sleepwait` typically returns a :py:class:`~selenium.webdriver.remote.webelement.WebElement` but if the element is not found (and `die` is False) returns None.
+Even if False, in the case of :py:func:`~sw.utils.sleepwait` at least, there will usually be a fatal error anyway, especially if a :py:class:`~selenium.webdriver.remote.webelement.WebElement` is expected to be returned. :py:func:`~sw.utils.sleepwait` typically returns a :py:class:`~selenium.webdriver.remote.webelement.WebElement` but if the element is not found (and `die` is False) returns None.

 *********